domske/stream-data-view/readme.md

 Easy work with data bytes like a pro.
 For NodeJS and Browser.

+A well tested and documented library for byte handling.
+Written in TypeScript, compiled with declarations types.
+The documentation also works great with JavaScript.

 ## Features

-* View array buffer.
+- View array buffer.
-* Convert data types. (signed, unsigned, strings, utf-8)
+- Convert data types. (signed, unsigned, strings, utf-8)
-* Read / write in a stream without worring about the byte offset.
+- Read / write in a stream without worring about the byte offset.

 ## Use Case

-* Read and parse binary files.
+- Read and parse binary files.
-* Work with communication protocols like CAN.
+- Work with communication protocols like CAN.
-* Use it for container files.
+- Use it for container files.
-* Just display a buffer in pretty print.
+- Just display a buffer in pretty print.
-* Simply convert between numbers, strings and byte arrays (buffer).
+- Simply convert between numbers, strings and byte arrays (buffer).
-* Generate and parse your custom binary files for import and export.
+- Generate and parse your custom binary files for import and export.

 ## Documentation